-IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER Reporting Requirements Not Met by the City of Grandville We are required to report our results of Water Quality Parameters (WQP) of your drinking water on a regular basis.
-During the reporting months of July 2019 - September 2019 and October 2019 - December 2019, we did not report our results to the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
-This is a reporting violation only and poses no threat to your supply's water.
+IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER Reporting requirements not met by the City of Grandville We are required to report our results of your drinking water for specific contaminants on a regular basis.
+Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
+While we collected our monthly total coliform samples on time, we did not report the results to the Michigan Department of Environment, Great Lakes, and Energy (EGLE) by the June 10, 2022 deadline for the May 1 to May 31, 2022 compliance period.
+What should I do?

-Even though this is not an emergency, as our customers, you have a right to know what happened and what we did to correct the situation.
+There is nothing you need to do at this time. this is not an emergency.
+The results of the samples were negative for bacteria.
+Even though this is not an emergency, as our customers you have a right to know what happened and what we did to correct the situation.
+What happened, What is being done?